Bio-statement

 Research Interests: International and Domestic Macroeconomics, Economic Growth, Comparative Economic Systems.

-Current Research: Provision of Global Public Goods, Economic Geography, Fiscal Decentralization, Restructuring of State-Owned Enterprises, International Capital Flows.
+Current Research: Sustainable Economic Growth, Provision of Global Public Goods, Economic Geography, Fiscal Decentralization, Restructuring of State-Owned Enterprises, International Capital Flows.
+With emphasis on China, Indonesia, Malaysia and the United States

 Selected Publications: